bolazeal/shame-fire/README.md

 *   **Real-Time Messaging**: A private, one-on-one direct messaging system with live updates.
 *   **Comprehensive Profiles**: Customizable user profiles with banners, avatars, bios, and follower/following counts.
 *   **User Mentions**: Users can tag others in posts with `@username` to send notifications and foster engagement.
+*   **Content Flagging by Users**: Empower the community by allowing users to flag inappropriate content for moderator review.

 ### AI & Content
 *   **Advanced Content Creation**: A single, intuitive dialog for creating general updates, detailed reports, or positive endorsements with media upload support and optional contact info for off-platform entities.